Our 2025-2026 Season

 Core Ensemble (10 + Musicians)

-Made up of our Core Musicians, the ATLCMC Chamber Orchestra (or ATLCMCCO) is our main ensemble.
-It’s a one-on-a-part chamber orchestra or sinfonietta, so every musician is a principal player.
+Made up of our Core Musicians, the Collective Orchestra is our premiere ensemble.
+It’s a one-on-a-part chamber orchestra or sinfonietta, where every musician is a principal player.
 Conducted by ATLCMC Music Director, Dr. Bryan Wysocki.

 -